busetnrkl/npzd/README.md

 \end{flalign}
 $$

+&nbsp;

 ### Variables
+---
 The following set of variables are used to solve the above equations.
-They can also be seen in `/input/parameters1.txt `
+They can also be seen in `/input/parameter1.txt `
 | Variables | Value | Description |
 |--- |--- | --- |
 | $lat $| 1.134464014 |  latitude|